Electroweak phase transition via Dilaton in Two-Time Physics: EWPT with Dilaton in 2T Model

-For the masses of Higgs and dilaton , one could expand the Higgs-Dilaton potential
+For the masses of Higgs and Dilaton, one could expand the Higgs-Dilaton potential

-This potential is remarkable because the quadratic mass terms of Higgs does not appear ,or in other words, is forbidden.
-This is related to the b-symmetry as we have mentioned.
-One can understand the reason of the pure quartic interaction directly by examining the equation of motion for the interacting scalar fields \cite{bars2006}.
+The 2T-gauge symmetry requires the above Higgs-Dilaton potential to be purely quartic, so it adds to the Dilaton component.
+The intensity of interaction between Dilaton and Higgs is $\alpha$.
+Therefore the VEV of Dilaton is directly proportional to the VEV of the Higgs field by $\alpha$ (for details, see Ref. \cite{bars2006}).
+This potential is remarkable because the quadratic mass term of the Higgs field does not appear, or in other words, is forbidden.
+This is also related to the b-symmetry as we have mentioned.
+One can understand the reason for the pure quartic interaction directly by examining the equation of motion for the interacting scalar fields \cite{bars2006}.

-Therefore, in $4+2$ dimensions or 2T-physics, there is no mechanism like the dynamical breakdown of the $SU(2)\times U(1)$ electroweak symmetry with a tachyonic mass term for the Higgs field $H$ to generate the mass for particle via VEV of Higgs boson.
-However, the coupling to the dilaton generates the non-trivial vacuum configuration $H^\dagger H - \al ^2 \Phi^2 = 0$.
+Therefore, in $4+2$ dimensions or 2T-physics, there is no mechanism like the dynamical breakdown of the $SU(2)\otimes U(1)$ electroweak symmetry with a tachyonic mass term for the Higgs field $H$ to generate the mass for particle via VEV of Higgs boson.
+However, the coupling to the Dilaton generates the non-trivial vacuum configuration $H^\dagger H - \al ^2 \Phi^2 = 0$ with $V(\Phi)=0$ \cite{bars2006}.
 Hence the equations of motion for scalar are

-We have $\partial^2 H(X) = \kappa^{-3}\partial_x^2 h(x)$ as in Eq.\eqref{3.2a}, so $h(x)$ must be a constant at the vacuum, i.e., the VEV $v$, but still depends on $\kappa$ as follows
+We have $\partial^2 H(X) = \ka ^{-3}\partial_x^2 h(x)$ as in Eq.\eqref{3.2a}, so $h(x)$ must be a constant at the vacuum, i.e., the VEV $v$, but still depends on $\ka $ as follows